Creating Machine Users

 -

-From the navigation bar on the left side, select Secrets and variables then select Actions.
+From the navigation bar on the left side, choose Secrets and variables, then select Actions.

 -

-Using the New organization secret option, add the following secrets:
+Use the New organization secret option to add the following secrets:

 -